 I know from personal experience how challenging it is to run old-school call center driven exit polls on election nights since I spent many years as part of a team designing and executing such complicated projects before founding AudienceProject.
 The complexity is staggering.
 Today?
 Our systems in AudienceProject run thousands of campaigns on a daily basis, and each campaign incorporates a much higher degree of computational and methodological complexity than any exit poll I ever have taken part in.
 And they do it in real-time and at a low cost.
 Through automation and standardisation, great complexity and the usual cost tied to such complexity can be made very manageable.

 We, as an industry, really have no excuse for not stepping up to the plate to deliver better (i.e. way more accurate) measurement while at the same time ensuring the privacy of users.
 We have the methodology today, and we have the technology available to deliver today.
 This is why we applaud Google’s recent move.

 The future is today.

 In a case study made in cooperation with the Danish full-service media agency Orchestra and an entertainment company, we show how Orchestra managed to measure the true effect of a large campaign by the entertainment company with AudienceProject’s cookie-less attribution modelling.
 This allowed Orchestra to document how many conversions could be attributed to the campaign and what the Return Of Advertising Spend (ROAS) was of the campaign.
 Learn more.

-This article is part 2 of 3 in our series: Life beyond third-party cookies
+This article is 2 of 4 in our series: Life beyond third-party cookies

 Google decision to phase out support for third-party cookies in Chrome has led to concerns on how the ad-tech ecosystem will be influenced.
 In this series of articles, AudienceProject addresses those concerns and explains why Google has made the right move.